-One such test on a basic abrasion resistant belt revealed that the tensile strength of the carcass was more than 20% below the specified minimum and that the abrasion resistance of the covers was 47% over the DIN Y maximum standard of 150Mm.

-ISO 1431 testing showed that the rubber had virtually no resistance to ozone and began to crack within six hours of exposure.
+One such test on a basic abrasion resistant belt revealed that the tensile strength of the carcass was more than 20% below the specified minimum.
+It was also discovered that the abrasion resistance of the covers was 47% over the DIN Y maximum standard of 150 Mm3.
+To make matters even worse, ISO 1431 testing showed that the rubber had virtually no resistance to ozone and began to crack within 6 hours of exposure.
 Another set of tests on a fire resistant belt revealed that the 6mm specification of the top cover thickness actually measured only 4mm.

 Even more seriously, the belt had a totally inadequate level of fire resistance.
 In the ISO 340 test the duration of continued burning (visible flame) should be less than 15 seconds for each sample with a maximum cumulative duration of 45 seconds for each group of six test samples.
-The total time that the six Chinese belt sample test pieces took to self-extinguish was 102 seconds.
+The total time that the six Chinese belt sample test pieces took to selfextinguish was 102 seconds.